Eastern European Jewry: Social structure

 The Jewish social structure in Eastern Europe was built of communities and from the mid-16th century to 1764, central institutions, including communal ones, of self-leadership in Eastern Europe were running.
 The two main institutions were the Four-State Committee and the Lithuanian State Council.
 The committees' role was to collect taxes from the Jewish communities and deliver them to the authorities.

 Later they took it upon themselves to represent the Jewish community to the foreign rulers of those countries.
-In addition, the committee had judicial authority over internal laws and Halachot (from Hebrew: הלכות) within the Jewish communities.
+In addition, the committee had judicial authority over internal laws and Halachot within the Jewish communities.

 The Council of Four Lands was the highest institution among the committees.
 The committee was composed out of seven rabbinic judges when the head of them was always a representative of the Lublin community.
 The other members of the committee were representatives of the cities of Poznan, Krakow and Lvov.

 Historical documents bearing the Committee's signature indicate that in certain periods the committee was expanded to represent all the important communities in the kingdom, and then the number of representatives was close to thirty.

 At first, the committee met in Lublin, giving the city the status of a top-notch Jewish center.
 The conference, which lasted about two weeks, was held once a year during the winter, when the city's largest trade fair was coordinated.
 In a later period, the conference was held twice a year: a winter gathering in Lublin and a summer conference in the city of Yaroslav in Galicia.